thejasvibr/projectushichka/project-progress.md

 * Decision to drop the idea of using a database management system as the learning curve may not be worth it.
 * 6TB hard drive delivered
+* All unique audio and video raw data files listed: 2095 WAV files, 8163 TMC files.
+All copies of the WAV and TMC files spread on the 4 harddisks are identical
+(same MD5 hash)
+*